torshin5ergey/torshin5ergey.github.io/cellular-automata/wolframs-rules/README.md

 You can also view this project online in p5js Web Editor:
 - [Rule 184](https://editor.p5js.org/torshin5ergey/full/CHG4PIw2g)
 - [Rule 30, 120, 135, 225](https://editor.p5js.org/torshin5ergey/full/CHG4PIw2g)

-This projects also available on its project page [here](https://torshin5ergey.github.io/cellular-automata/wolframs-rules/index.html).
+This projects also available on its **Coding.exe** project page [here](https://torshin5ergey.github.io/cellular-automata/wolframs-rules/index.html).

 ## How to Use in Your Project